American Boy | Chords + Lyrics

 | Emaj9 | Cmaj7 | Am7 | Am7 Fmaj7/D |

-Apart from these chords, American Boy only has one more harmonic trick up its sleeve and that is to break it down to just the bass line.
+Aside from these chords, American Boy features one more harmonic trick: it breaks down to just the bass line.

-Whenever a song is this repetitive, you rely on dynamics and stops to keep it alive.
+With a song this repetitive, dynamics and stops are crucial to keeping it fresh.

 American Boy is still played over a decade later